openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

 OpenStack service and configure OpenStack services like Nova, Glance, Cinder, Cinder Backup, and Gnocchi to use it as a storage backend.

+TripleO can only deploy one Ceph cluster in the overcloud per Heat stack.
+However, within that Heat stack it's possible to configure an overcloud to communicate with multiple Ceph clusters which are external to the overcloud.
+To do this, follow this document to configure the "internal" Ceph cluster which is part of the overcloud and also use the `CephExternalMultiConfig` parameter described in the :doc:`ceph_external` documentation.

 Prior to Pike, TripleO deployed Ceph with `puppet-ceph`_.
 With the Pike release it is possible to use TripleO to deploy Ceph with either `ceph-ansible`_ or puppet-ceph, though puppet-ceph is